iPaulPro/BitCloutPlus/README.md

 ## Installation

-Until BitClout Plus is available on the Chrome Web Store, you may install manually.
+Install from the [Chrome Web Store](https://get.bitclout.plus), or you may install manually:

 #### Step 1